How To Download Images From Wikipedia

 Coming soon: We Trump the dog—if she agrees!

-How to Create a Peace Sign of Any Size
+Create a Peace Sign of Any Size

 Peace Signs represent peace and unity Peace at any scale requires planning proportional to the problem.
 When symbolism represents unity, faithfully reproducing this icon is important and entails precision.
 Wikipedia's Peace Sign offers a great example.